Most of the snakes on our planet are non-venomous.

 Some of these hybrids can be venomous, depending on what the other snake was.
 Hybrids have been created in captivity but none of them have the type of toxic venom that can kill someone.

 Killing a corn snake is senseless because these snakes do no harm, and they do a wonderful job keeping rodent populations in check.
 Ultimately, in killing rats, they help prevent the spread of diseases, as well as preventing damage to crops.

 In addition to being useful, corn snakes are also one of the most popular pet snakes.
-This is due to the lovely colors and the fact that they are easy to care for and docile.
+This is due to the smallish size (they do grow fast though), the lovely colors and the fact that they are easy to care for and docile.
 But that does not mean they will never bite.

 The Corn Snake Can Bite